-119. This action is brought by Plaintiffs, for themselves and on behalf of all others similarly situated, as a class action pursuant to Fed.
+- 91. This action is brought by Plaintiffs, for themselves and on behalf of all others similarly situated, as a class action pursuant to Fed.
 R. Civ.
 P. 23(a), (b)(2), and (b)(3).
-Plaintiffs seek to represent a class of all persons who have been Capital One 360 Savings accountholders since Capital One created the 360 Performance Savings account (the "Class").
+Plaintiffs seek to represent a class of all persons who have been Capital One 360 Savings accountholders since Capital One created the 360 Performance Savings account (the "Class"). - a.
+Plaintiff Hopkins seeks to represent a subclass of all persons in Texas who have been Capital One 360 Savings accountholders since Capital One created the 360 Performance Savings account (the "Texas Subclass").